MENU Sub Menu How It Works will step you through the basic steps...

 DecalProFX opens the door for unlimited flexibility to do most anything.
-In fact, since 2005 when we developed this process, we have yet to come across a surface that you can not transfer an image to... from stainless steel to a soft wax candle.
+In 2005 we developed this process and have yet to come across a surface that you can't transfer an image to... from stainless steel to a soft wax candle.

 Regardless of where you find, create, 'beg, borrow or steal' images, you can quickly turn anything into a real dry transfer graphic and put it on any surface in under 10 minutes.

 (To watch this demonstration video, click on the light-blue "Video Clips" button above)

 • Low Cost at $.03 per sq. in.

 Create and transfer any image to any surface totally on-demand.
 It just doesn't get any better than this.
 Plus, we offer unending Tech Support if should you ever run into a problem.
 We're only a click or call away for total customer support.

 The video above shows how a scanned graphic was converted into dry transfer and applied to a sheet of soft cardboard.
 The reason we used soft cardboard was to demonstrate how you can apply DecalProFX® images to extremely delicate surfaces without damage to the target surface.
 Conventional commercially made dry transfers require quite a bit of pressure using a burnishing tool for a proper transfer.
 Trying to do this on cardboard would totally crush it.